Credit cards

 From refund rights to spending rewards, here’s how to bag a Black Friday bargain without busting your budget.

-This year Black Friday is on 29 November and Cyber Monday is on 2 December 2024.
+In 2025, Black Friday falls on Friday, November 28th, and Cyber Monday takes place on Monday, December 1st.

 Set a spending limit

-Before you hit the sales, decide what you can afford and set yourself a budget.
+Before the sales begin, decide what you can realistically afford, set yourself a budget and stick to it.

 Create a wish list

-Here’s some steps to creating a Black Friday wish list:
+Here’s how to plan your Black Friday wish list:

-2. Compare the total cost with your overall budget.
+2. Compare the total with your overall budget and adjust if it’s too high.

 3. Next, list the sites you plan to visit in priority order.
 This will prevent you from getting distracted, or tempted to buy things you don’t need.